danielbodnar/awesome-stars/README.md

 - [xolvio/chimp](https://github.com/xolvio/chimp) - Tooling that helps you do quality, faster.
 - [metatypedev/metatype](https://github.com/metatypedev/metatype) - Declarative API development platform.
 Build serverless backends with zero-trust and less code, no matter where and how your (legacy) systems are.
 - [pluralsh/plural](https://github.com/pluralsh/plural) - Deploy open source software on Kubernetes in record time. 🚀
-- [chaskiq/chaskiq](https://github.com/chaskiq/chaskiq) - A full featured Live Chat, Support & Marketing platform, alternative to Intercom, Drift, Crisp, etc ...
+- [chaskiq/chaskiq](https://github.com/chaskiq/chaskiq) - A full featured Live Chat, Support & Marketing platform, alternative to Intercom, Drift, Crisp, etc from cience.com
 - [weaviate/weaviate](https://github.com/weaviate/weaviate) - Weaviate is an open source vector database that stores both objects and vectors, allowing for combining vector search with structured filtering with the fault-tolerance and scalability of a cloud-nati
 - [dunglas/mercure](https://github.com/dunglas/mercure) - An open, easy, fast, reliable and battery-efficient solution for real-time communications
 - [ConduitPlatform/Conduit](https://github.com/ConduitPlatform/Conduit) - Batteries-included backend that works with any stack.